 Borges considered the beginning of his career as a story writer to be the publication of La historia universal de la infamia ( A Universal History of Infamy) in 1935, when he took characters and ideas from other published works and “re-invented” them.
 The same year he wrote a fictional book review “The Approach to al-Mu’tasim,” which was supposed to be published in a compilation of essays.
 The deception worked, and it fooled even Borges’s close friend, the writer Adolfo Bioy Casares, with whom he later collaborated in Seis problemas para don Isidoro Parodi (Six Problems for Don Isidro Parodi) (1942), under the joint pen-name of “Bustos Domecq.”
 Most importantly, with this story Borges launched the original format for his future fiction, which insists on its self-conscious status as an artifact.
 This fiction is included in Ficciones (1944), arguably the most important book written in Spanish in the twentieth century.
-At the time, Borges defended a fiction that followed the order and logic of magic, a view which became very influential among Latin American ‘magical realists,’ many of whom would cite Borges as their primary inspiration.
+At the time, Borges defended a fiction that followed the order and logic of magic, a view which became very influential among Latin American magical realists, many of whom would cite Borges as their primary inspiration.

 In addition to his new stories, which mixed philosophy, fact, fantasy and mystery, Borges also began to write political articles in the 1930s.
 Published in El Hogar, these articles criticized many of the general trends of the time including anti-semitism, nazism, and the increasing decline of Argentina into fascism.